MaterializeInc/materialize/doc/user/content/ingest-data/snowcatcloud.md

 The above webhook source uses [basic authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
 This enables a simple and rudimentary way to grant authorization to your webhook source.

+After a successful run, the command returns a `NOTICE` message containing the [webhook URL](https://materialize.com/docs/sql/create-source/webhook/#webhook-url).
+Copy and store it.
+You will need it for the next steps.
+Otherwise, you can query it here: [`mz_internal.mz_webhook_sources`](https://materialize.com/docs/sql/system-catalog/mz_internal/#mz_webhook_sources).

 ## Step 4.
-Add Materialize Destination in SnowcatCloud
+Add a Materialize Destination in SnowcatCloud

-To configure a Materialize Webhook as a destination in SnowcatCloud, follow the steps outlined below:
+To configure a Materialize webhook as a destination in SnowcatCloud, follow the steps outlined below:

-1.  **Select Your SnowcatCloud Pipe**: Identify the pipeline you wish to add Materialize destination to.
+1.  **Select Your SnowcatCloud Pipe**: Identify the pipeline you wish to add Materialize to as a destination.

 1.  **Select Materialize as a Destination**:
     1. Navigate to the destinations section.